 The number thirteen across the dollar bill is used to represent the thirteen colonies of the United States.
 It is known as The Thirteen Colonies and the Thirteen British Colonies.
 Yes, these were the British colonies.
 They were founded in 1604 and dissolved in 1776.

 The dollar bill has a lot of hidden symbols and patterns that hold a significance for our history and our future.
 The imagery is spectacular but they are not mere images, patterns and symbols as we have seen in this exploration.
-What do you think about the dollar bill?
+So, the next time you handle a dollar bill, take a closer look and see how many hidden features you can spot with the help of a bill counter.
+Finally, what do you think about the dollar bill?
 Let us know through blog comment below.

 Further Reading: How The US Dollar Became The Most Powerful Currency In The World